 5.12.2.3 Service flow

-Communications are enable via 5G network among the controller devices
+Communications are enabled via 5G network among the controller devices

 - among controller devices serving the same feeder and

 - among the controller devices of the whole area and the control centre.

 A feeder fault occurs.
 The controller device in the upstream of the fault point generates and transmits GOOSE signals to other controller devices serving the same feeder.
 Each controller device compares the GOOSE signals with the overcurrent signals of the current level, identifies the fault range, and then isolates the fault, implementing automatic power recovery in non-fault areas.